» Nursing (AD) Program «

 LPN Mobility into Generic AD Program

 Career mobility is available for Licensed Practical Nurses (LPNs) who have graduated from a state-approved school of practical nursing, have a current license from the Minnesota Board of Nursing, and meet criteria listed on the application.
 LPNs accepted into the program would receive advanced placement into the second semester of the four-semester program and will be awarded six (6) credits for the Semester I, NURS 1117-Fundamentals of Nursing course.
 You must have successfully completed ENGL 1117-Reading and Writing Critically I, BIOL 1217-Anatomy and Physiology I, and CHEM 1117-General, Organic and Biological Chemistry prior to admission into the program.
+This must be evident on your RCTC degree audit report (DARS).
+You may need to fill out credit evaluation forms in order for courses from other institutions to be considered equivalent to the RCTC general education classes.
 The student will then progress with the other AD Nursing Students.

 High School "STAT" Program